Advice is evolving along with the coronavirus. Here's the latest from staff and wire reports.

 U.S. regulators on May 5 strictly limited who can receive Johnson & Johnson's COVID-19 vaccine due to the ongoing risk of rare but serious blood clots.
 The FDA said the shot should be given only to adults who cannot receive a different vaccine or specifically request J&J's vaccine.

 How can I tell if I have a "breakthrough" infection?

 Most people will struggle to know for sure based on symptoms alone, without a test to rule out the coronavirus.
-And if vaccinated people test less often, COVID infections could get dismissed as mild colds or go unnoticed.

 What does the CDC say about masks?